ZAWAJAN/Acapulco-Sensors/Camera/README.md

-Basic software like [picamera2](https://pypi.org/project/picamera2/) library should be installed automatically on your Raspberry Pi, but other things like [Radiance](https://www.radiance-online.org/) is quite tricky to install on a Raspberyy Pi and looks like rarely anyone is actually doing it.
+Basic software like [picamera2](https://pypi.org/project/picamera2/) library should be installed automatically on your Raspberry Pi, but other things like [Radiance](https://www.radiance-online.org/) is quite tricky to install on a Raspberry Pi and looks like rarely anyone is actually doing it.
 But we do!

 1. **Installation - Dependencies:**